-The Canadian Women's Hockey League (CWHL) and Canadian Association for the Advancement of Amateur Women’s Hockey (C.A.A.A.W.H.) is governed by an independent Board of Directors and Governors elected each year at our Annual General Meeting.
+The Canadian Women's Hockey League (CWHL) and Canadian Association for the Advancement of Amateur Women’s Hockey (C.A.A.A.W.H.) is governed by an independent Board of Directors is elected each year at our Annual General Meeting.
 The Governance Structure is structured to best reflect the integrated strategic planning process and is made up of Directors (who serve as voting members, from business, sport, government and the communities we serve) and are led by an Executive body (appointed from within the Board).

-The CWHL Commissioner is the League’s most Senior Position serving as Advisor to the Board and Governors and does not hold voting privileges.
+The CWHL Commissioner is the League’s most Senior Position serving as Advisor to the Board and does not hold voting privileges.
 The Board of Directors helps guide the CWHL through strategic and financial planning.
 The Board of Directors meets on a regular Governance Cycle highlighted with the Annual General Meeting held following the close of each season.

 Chair of the Board